 Call for an appointment with your provider if you do not know the cause of the pain, or if it does not go away.

 Your provider may perform a physical examination.
 You'll likely be asked about your symptoms, such as when the pain started, its location, the kind of pain you're having, and what makes it worse.

 Tests that may be ordered include:

-Your health care provider may prescribe treatment for your ribcage pain.
+Your provider may prescribe treatment for your ribcage pain.
 Treatment depends on the cause.

-Reynolds JH.
-Thoracic trauma and related topics.
-In: Adam A, Dixon AK, eds.
+Reynolds JH, Jones H. Thoracic trauma and related topics.
+In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
-5th ed.
-New York, NY: Elsevier Churchill-Livingstone; 2008:chap 20.
+6th ed.
+New York, NY: Elsevier Churchill-Livingstone; 2015:chap 17.

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.